Sudo: Tools and similar programs

 visudo is a command-line utility that allows editing the sudo configuration file in a fail-safe manner.
 It prevents multiple simultaneous edits with locks and performs sanity and syntax checks.

 Sudoedit is a program that symlinks to the sudo binary.
 When sudo is run via its sudoedit alias, sudo behaves as if the -e flag has been passed and allows users to edit files that require additional privileges to write to.

-The program runas provides similar functionality in Microsoft Windows, but it cannot pass current directories, environment variables or long command lines to the child.
+Microsoft released its own tool also called sudo for Windows in February 2024.
+Its interface is similar to its Unix counterpart by giving the ability to run elevated commands from an unelevated console session, although its implementation is entirely different.
+The program runas provides comparable functionality in Windows, but it cannot pass current directories, environment variables or long command lines to the child.
 And while it supports running the child as another user, it does not support simple elevation.
-A true su and sudo for Windows that can pass all of that state information and start the child either elevated or as another user (or both) is included with Hamilton C shell.
+Hamilton C shell also includes true su and sudo for Windows that can pass all of that state information and start the child either elevated or as another user (or both).

 Graphical user interfaces exist for sudo – notably gksudo – but are deprecated in Debian and no longer included in Ubuntu.
 Other user interfaces are not directly built on sudo, but provide similar temporary privilege elevation for administrative purposes, such as pkexec in Unix-like operating systems, User Account Control in Microsoft Windows and Mac OS X Authorization Services.